§ 1210 Definitions.

 c.
 Responding to public health needs and emergencies;

 d.
-Review by the Child Death, Near Death and Still Birth Commission; and
+Review by the Child Death Review Commission or the Child Protection Accountability Commission; and

 e.
 Requests for hospital records by the Division of Long Term Care Residents' Protection pursuant to § 1212 of this title.